The Best in Experienced Veterinary Surgeons

 Our surgical staff screens all surgical patients for safety.
 We tailor anesthetics to the needs of each individual animal and monitor vital signs for safety throughout the surgery and recovery.

 Pain management is an important part of our surgical and post-surgical program.
 Since animals cannot speak to us, they rely on us to minimize or prevent pain due to illness, injury, or medical procedures.
 Sullivan veterinarians believe that compassionate care of your animals includes the greatest effort to provide treatment with comfort.
 We use both medical and non-medical interventions to prevent pain and enhance healing.
-Examples of medical interventions include pain medications, anti-inflammatory drugs, and wound care; non-medical interventions include heat treatment, soft bedding, a secure recovery environment, human interaction and reassurance, and an exercise regime that supports rehabilitation.
+Examples of medical interventions include pain medications, anti-inflammatory drugs, laser therapy, and wound care; non-medical interventions include heat treatment, soft bedding, a secure recovery environment, human interaction and reassurance, and an exercise regime that supports rehabilitation.

 Combining excellence in surgical training and extensive veterinary experience, our team also believes in ongoing education to keep us all at the top of our field.
 We try hard to support our clients’ efforts at ongoing education as well.
 We strive to offer the most current information about veterinary procedures and treatments and resources that assist our clients in making educated decisions regarding the care and treatment of their animals.